qrzn23/min/wip/magick/content.md

-the correct order of events, as they are arranged in Nature ; and in no case is it safe for a man to neglect to master any single detail, however dreary and distasteful it may seem.
+the correct order of events, as they are arranged in Nature; and in no case is it safe for a man to neglect to master any single detail, however dreary and distasteful it may seem.
 It often does so, indeedj that only insists on the necessity of dealing with it.
-The dislike and contempt for it bear witness to a weakness and incom- pleteness in the nature which disowns it ; that particular gap in one’s defences may admit the enemy at the very turning-point of some battle.
+The dislike and contempt for it bear witness to a weakness and incom- pleteness in the nature which disowns it; that particular gap in one’s defences may admit the enemy at the very turning-point of some battle.
 Worse, one were shamed for ever if one ? s inferior should happen to ask for advice and aid on that subject and one